Finiteness of log abundant log canonical pairs in log minimal model program with scaling: Log MMP containing log abundant log canonical pairs

 \begin{proof}[Proof of Corollary \ref{cor--appli-2}] The proof is very similar to that of Corollary \ref{cor--appli}.
 So we only outline the proof.

-By \cite[Corollary 1.3]{has-mmp} and the same argument as in the first paragraph of the proof of Corollary \ref{cor--appli}, we may assume that $Z$ is a point.
-Note that after the reduction the two conditions of Corollary \ref{cor--appli-2} are preserved.

-We apply the argument in the second paragraph of the proof of Corollary \ref{cor--appli}.
-By taking the Iitaka fibration associated to $K_{X}+\Delta$ and using \cite[2.7 Proposition (9)]{nakayama}, we see that $K_{X}+\Delta$ is abundant.
+First, by \cite[Corollary 1.3]{has-mmp} and the same argument as in the first paragraph of the proof of Corollary \ref{cor--appli}, we may assume that $Z$ is a point.
+Note that the three conditions of Corollary \ref{cor--appli-2} are preserved after this reduction.
+Next, by the same argument as in the second paragraph of the proof of Corollary \ref{cor--appli}, we see that $K_{X}+\Delta$ is abundant.